slafi/VoltaZero/Readme.md

 # Project Description

 This project consists of implementing the MCU code which:
-* Gets the readings of the onboard sensors
+* Gets the readings from the onboard sensors
 * Sends the data in JSON format to the MQTT broker
-* Checks if the readings are nominal
+* Checks if the readings are in a predefined "normal" range
 * Trigger sound / visual alerts if the readings are not nominal or the VSU fails to connect to the Helium Element

 ## Prerequisites